Should I State or Should I Show? Aligning AI with Human Preferences: Introduction

-One natural way to address this challenge is to use the principal's past choices as an alternative source of information.
-In this paper, we adopt such a \textit{revealed preference} approach, in which observed choice data provides a direct channel through which human principals communicate their preferences to an AI agent.
-We compare this approach with principals’ \textit{stated preferences}, elicited through incentivized prompts that they write to guide the (AI) agent’s decisions on their behalf.
-A priori, it is unclear which approach yields a better alignment.
-On the one hand, if human principals can articulate their preferences, then an AI agent given those preferences can implement them across a wide range of decision problems.
-On the other hand, human principals may be unable to articulate their preferences as precisely as their preferences are revealed through their choices.
+To address this challenge, in this paper, we adopt a \textit{revealed preference} approach that uses the principal’s past choices as an alternative source of information.
+Observed choice data provides a direct channel through which human principals communicate their preferences to an AI agent.
+We compare this approach with one based on \textit{stated preferences}, elicited through incentivized instructions (``prompts'') that human principals write to guide the AI agent’s decisions on their behalf.
+The question we ask is: which approach better enables an AI agent to align with and implement the human principal’s preferences in the domain of choice under risk?

+On the one hand, if human principals can precisely articulate their preferences, then an AI agent given those preferences may be able to implement them across a wide range of decision problems.
+On the other hand, human principals may be unable to articulate their preferences as precisely as they are revealed through their choices, making it harder for the AI agent to act on stated preferences alone.
+Thus, a priori, it is unclear which approach yields a better alignment.

-To compare the efficacy of these approaches, we conduct an incentivized online experiment that elicits both revealed and stated preferences in a choice under risk setting.
+To study this question, we conduct an incentivized online experiment that elicits both revealed and stated preferences in a choice-under-risk setting.
 The experiment consists of two main parts.
-In Part I, subjects answer a series of lottery choice problems that vary in difficulty along several dimensions.
+In Part I, subjects answer a series of binary choice problems over lotteries with varying levels of difficulty.
 They are then asked to write a prompt stating their preferences to an AI agent that will act on their behalf in a new series of similar lottery choice problems.
-In Part II, subjects answer this new series of lottery choice problems, and their choices are used to benchmark the performance of the AI agents.
-For each subject, we then instantiate two AI agents using Anthropic's Claude Opus 4.5: one given the subject's earlier choices (``Data-AI'') and one given the subject's stated preferences (``Prompt-AI'').\footnote{At the time of writing, this is a frontier large language model (LLM).
-In Section \ref{sec:gpt_5_4}, we replicate our analysis using another frontier model, GPT-5.4 from OpenAI, and find that most of our results hold both qualitatively and quantitatively.} We evaluate the performance of these agents by comparing their predictions with subjects' actual choices, using out-of-sample prediction accuracy (``match rate'') as our metric.
+In Part II, subjects then make choices in these new problems.
+For each subject, we instantiate two AI agents using Anthropic's Claude Opus 4.5\textemdash a frontier large language model at the time of writing.
+The first agent, \textbf{Data-AI}, is given the subject's choices in Part I; the second agent, \textbf{Prompt-AI}, is given the subject's written prompt.
+We evaluate the performance of these agents by comparing their predictions with subjects' actual choices in Part II, using \textit{match rate}\textemdash out-of-sample prediction accuracy\textemdash as our metric.